presidioforts/Assistant-Llama-3.2-1B-Instruct/ai-devops-assistant/docs/api.md

     "messages": [
       {
         "role": "user",
-        "content": "How do I set up a Jenkins pipeline?"
+        "content": "How do I set up a CI/CD pipeline with Jenkins?"
       }
     ]
   }'